-When looking for the best rimfire scope, you will likely compare it to the scopes that fit the .22 Long Rifle.
+When looking for the best rimfire scope in 2023, you will likely compare it to the scopes that fit the .22 Long Rifle.
 There’s no denying that the .22 Long Rifle is one of the most popular rounds ever designed.
 There are several reasons why: First, it has almost nonexistent recoil, making it perfect for introducing new people to shooting as well as target practice; secondly, it can also be bought and stored in bulk; third, it can take down practically any small game you can think of; and forth, it is relatively cheap or at least it was however prices have increased and fewer are available following the gun controls scare of 2013.

 .22 Long Rifle (commonly abbreviated as LR) is a type of round that we refer to as rimfire.
 Rimfire is a different type of round from the more widespread centerfire round in that, as the name suggests, the gun’s firing pin strikes the rim of the round in order to ignite the powder inside the casing and send the bullet flying.
 Centerfire rounds, on the other hand, will shoot when the gun’s firing pin strikes a primer that is its own component and ignites the powder when struck.

 Is .22 LR the only kind of rimfire round?
 Definitely not.
 Other popular kinds of rimfire ammunition sold on the market today includes the .17 HMR, .22 Short, .22 WRF, and .22 WMR.
 Like .22 LR, they tend to be cheap and are great for small game hunting and target shooting.

 If you want your rimfire rifle to perform the very best, it needs to come installed with the best rimfire scope possible.
 This best rimfire scope can be installed on any rimfire rifle regardless of whether it’s chambered for .22 LR or any of the other rimfire calibers that we just discussed.